 This is a renovated one-bedroom duplex apartment located on St. Nicholas Avenue in Harlem.
 All six front windows face St. Nicholas Park and City College.
 The apartment is on the 4th floor and 5th floors of a walk-up building with a buzzer/intercom system.
-There is the convenience of coin-operated washing machines and dryers are in the basement, as well as bike storage.
+There is the convenience of washing machines and dryers in the basement, as well as bike storage.

 This apartment is located on St. Nicolas Avenue in Harlem, a neighborhood in uptown Manhattan.
 Harlem has recently experienced a second renaissance and has become a popular destination.
 The apartment is in walking distance to the historic districts of Hamilton Heights (Sugar Hill), Strivers Row, the Studio Museum, Schomberg Center, Apollo Theater, Bill Clinton’s former office, many great jazz clubs and restaurants.

 The apartment is two blocks away from the 135th Street A/B/C subway stop.
 It takes 12 minutes to get to Columbus Circle and 20 minutes to West 4th Street.
 The 125 Street / Saint Nicholas Avenue gives you access to lines A, C. B and D, with an entrance on 127th street.
 The M3 bus stops directly in front of the building and travels along Central Park, Fifth Avenue, and past all the major museums down to the East Village.
 In the opposite direction you can take it to the Cloisters Museum.
 The next supermarket is two blocks away.
 Restaurants, bars, churches to hear fabulous Gospel, and great jazz clubs are all nearby.

 Apartment floor plans in this site are not drawn to scale.
 They are an indication of the general layout and are intended as a guide only.
 Nothing contained in them should be considered to be an exact blueprint or statement of fact or warranty.

 Aug 13 2010